McLargo/python-lessons/CONTRIBUTING.md

 1. Fork and clone the repository.

 2. Checkout the branch associated to the issue.
 Once you have the branch, you can start implementing the lesson.

 3. Make the necessary changes to the code and documentation.
 At least:
-   1. Markdown documentation.
+   1. Markdown documentation, in `docs/<level>/<lesson.md>`.
-   2. Code related.
+   2. Code related in `src/<level>/<lesson>/`.
+Include all files needed for the lesson.
+Remember to import them in `__init__.py` file.
-   3. Test to cover the code.
+   3. Tests to cover the code in `tests/<level>/<lesson>/`.
+One file per lesson.
-   4. Link to the lesson in the `mkdocs.yaml` file.
+   4. Link to the lesson in the `mkdocs.yaml` file, so it is visible in the navigation menu.

+4. Run tests and aim for 100% coverage.
+Run `make test` and `make coverage` to run tests and check coverage.

-4. Commit your changes to the branch.
+5. Commit your changes to the branch.
 Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commits message.
 No matter if you create several commits, push request will be squashed to the main branch with a single commit message.

-5. Push your changes and create a pull request.
+6. Push your changes and create a pull request.
 Select your branch and provide a descriptive title and description for your pull request.

 ### Review process